-- 14.1 There is no single age or background profile for a pupil to be at risk from radicalisation, the process by which children and adults are persuaded to promote terrorism and extreme ideologies: thus all students must be considered to be at risk.
-Staff should look out for Extremism: the vocal or active opposition to Fundamental British Values including Democracy; Rule of Law; Individual Liberty; Mutual Respect and Tolerance of different faiths and beliefs; and calls for the death of members of the armed forces at home or abroad.
-A child might be radicalised as a result of various background or familial influences and/or through social media and online content.
-Changes in a child's behaviour may indicate radicalisation, and if staff identify children vulnerable to radicalisation they should tell the DSL who may make a Prevent referral.17 - 14.2 The School recognises the four key areas of action in relation to the Prevent Duty 2015 as set out in the Counter Terrorism and Security Act 201518.
+- 14.2 The School recognises the four key areas of action in relation to the Prevent Duty 2015 as set out in the Counter Terrorism and Security Act 2015.
 These may be summarised as: - Identifying the local risk - Identifying students at risk - Work in partnership with other agencies - Keep students safe on line (recognised as a key location for radicalisation). - 14.3 Chetham's is in a PREVENT Priority area covering the centre of Manchester.
 The School will continue to offer Specific training to identify radical behaviours including 'Workshops to Raise Awareness of Prevent' (WRAP-3 using existing professionals to identify those at risk and to take action); CONTEST (Prevent-Pursue-Protect-Prepare); and CHANNEL (a multi-agency early identification and protection support programme, including diversion away from risk).
 The School has undertaken a PREVENT risk assessment, submitted to Manchester City Council (available on the intranet) as described in the PREVENT duty.
-The Risk Assessment covers:
+The Risk Assessment covers: - Visiting speakers (checking speech content, challenging mid speech) - Working in partnership with CHANNEL - Staff training to identify students at risk - Policies to protect staff and students including; AUP; IT; Social Media; network filters; regular guidance and tuition about online safety (Digital Citizenship) through assemblies, PSHE, IT lessons and Tutor groups; termly e-safety committee.